-Before we go any further, let’s take a few minutes to explain what the difference between MCA-PSV cutoff values and delta MCA-PSV are.
+Before we go any further, let’s take a few minutes to explain what are the differences between MCA PSV cutoff values and delta MCA PSV.

 In the Leiden Staging System, TAPS is diagnosed when the babies meet the cutoffs of 1 and 1.5 MoM or higher.
 But something interesting happened – TAPS cases were being diagnosed that didn’t meet these criteria.
 Some babies who were born weren’t always breaking those cutoff values (a good example is an MoM of 0.9 and 1.4), yet after birth, their blood tests and placenta confirmed they had TAPS.

 What was found is that by subtracting the donor’s MoM from the recipient’s MoM, and if that number was 0.5 or greater (this is the delta part!), then this was a much more accurate representation of whether TAPS was present.
 So, in other words, delta MCA PSV is just the difference between the recipient’s and the donor’s MoM.

 As always, research showed that this theory had a lot of merits.
 A lot of time went into researching this, and in 2019 a new staging system was proposed.
 It didn’t vary too far from the Leiden Staging System, in that it was still five stages, with stages 3-5 remaining the same.
 However, the critical difference was that stages 1 and 2 changed.